allydian/GGDD-Lab-Demo/README.md

-# CGDD Lab Demo
+# CGDD Lab 6 & 7
- Unity 2D Lab 6 and 7
+Project file for labs 6 & 7.
+Current progress for this file is up until Lab 6.